 - a.
-Teacher-led sessions (mainly lecturer input e.g. lectures) = 1:1 (every 1 hour of contact time = 1 hour of preparation time). - b.
-Teacher-facilitated sessions (shared lecture, minimal lecturer input e.g. seminars, rehearsals, lab sessions and practicals) = 1:0.5 (every 1 hour of contact time = 0.5 hours of preparation time). - c.
-Recording and editing of an online session = 1:2 (every 1 hour of recorded time = 2 hours preparation time). - d.
+Lecture: A teacher-led session involving a presentation or talk (1hr teaching: 1hr preparation) - b.
+Workshop: A teacher-led session involving delivery of a practical technique or skill (1hr teaching: 1hr preparation) - c.
+Seminar A teacher-facilitated session involving discussion or other classroom activity (1hr teaching: 0.5hrs preparation) - d.
+Practical: A teacher-facilitated session involving application of a practical technique or skill (1hr teaching: 0.5hrs preparation).
+Recording and editing of an online session = 1:2 (every 1 hour of recorded time = 2 hours preparation time). - e.
 Repeat sessions (requiring no preparation time) = 1:0 (only contact time allocated) - 4.3 Module conveners are allocated 10 hours for managing a module, which includes setting up the Moodle site and online reading lists, writing assessment briefs, moderating assessments, and responding to student queries.